Validate HL7 messages and return JSON or an HL7 ACK

 Useful checks and troubleshooting

-• The activity cannot find the profile: confirm the profile name exactly matches the saved HL7 Soup validation set name.
+- The activity cannot find the profile: confirm the Profile parameter exactly matches the saved HL7 Soup validation set name.

-• The activity is not available in the designer: restart the Integration Soup service after installing the MSI and confirm the extension was installed on the same machine that hosts the workflow.
+- The activities are not in the designer: restart the Integration Soup service after installing the MSI and confirm it was installed on the workflow machine.

 Related tutorials and downloads